Dancing with the Stars (American TV series) season 27: Scoring chart

-Highest and lowest scoring performances

-The best and worst performances in each dance according to the judges' 30-point scale are as follows:

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

-Week 1: First Dances
+Week 1: Premiere Night

-On the first night, couples danced the cha-cha-cha, foxtrot, jive, quickstep, or salsa.
+On the first night, all of the couples performed.
+On the second night, the bottom five couples were given a chance to dance again, in the same dance style as the first night, but with new music and choreography.
 Couples are listed in the order they performed.

-On the second night, the bottom five couples were given a chance to dance again, in the same style as the first night, but with new music and choreography.